Methadone Stats

 Methadone Alternative Names and Slang

-Methadone has acquired quite a number of slang names and has developed a significant street presence.3 One reason for its prevalence is that it is addictive, though with less intense effects as heroin or others.
+Methadone has acquired quite a number of slang names and has developed a significant street presence.3 One reason for its prevalence is that it is addictive, though with less intense effects than heroin or others.
 Another reason points to the possibility that as a drug used in many community programs, and in some areas is provided free of charge in harm reduction programs, there is just a lot of the drug in circulation.
-Providing low cost or free methadone is an attempt to reduce crimes related to procuring drugs.
+Providing low-cost or free methadone is an attempt to reduce crimes related to procuring drugs.
 However, sometimes the drug will be sold on the street as a means to get money to buy preferred (more potent) drugs.
-In 2010, Methadone was reported in 25-30% of synthetic opioid overdose deaths as tabulated from ER data, and only amounted to 1% of prescriptions.5,2
+In 2010, Methadone was reported in 25-30% of synthetic opioid overdose deaths as tabulated from ER data and only amounted to 1% of prescriptions.2,5

 Street or slang names include: juice, water, chocolate chip cookies, junk, dolls, done, dollies, Maria, jungle juice, “meth,” phy, fizzies, pastora, metho, and many others.

-Methadone comes in dissolvable tablet, tablet, and liquid forms.
+Methadone comes in dissolvable tablets, tablets, and liquid forms.

 Methadone Side Effects